 If you’re lucky enough to have more than a weekend in Montreal, there is so much to see in Quebec, that this is a great opportunity for a day trip!

 Montreal is a large city with a lot to do, but it is also not far from Mont Tremblant!
 If you’re here in winter, definitely make a ski trip out of your visit.
 If you’re here in summer, be sure to go hiking and admire this lovely mountain town.
-It is about an hour and 45-minute drive so you’re going to want to rent a car.
+It is about an hour and 45-minute drive so you’re going to want to check out Skyscanner for a rental car.

 Once you’ve worn yourself out hiking or skiing, admire the gorgeous Quebec mountain scenery and definitely go to the Mont Tremblant Spa Scandinave.
 With a similar concept to the spa in Old Montreal, this has a less urban feel and more mountains.
 Hot pools are located outside to enjoy the scenery!
 It’s the perfect send-off on your last day in Quebec.